-J. Additional Supporting Materials/Appendices
+E. Additional Supporting Materials/Appendices

 Additional materials in support of the self-study should be included in this section.
 The data portfolio and the most recent annual program assessment for each degree program covered in the review should be appendices.
-Other appendices could include the program strategic plan, year-end reports, advisory committee studies or reports, recruitment material, development reports, related program website material, and student, faculty, and staff handbooks.
+Other appendices could include the program strategic plan, advisory committee studies or reports, recruitment material, and student, faculty, and staff handbooks.
 If some of the material is too lengthy to include, a list of web links is recommended.